Do you want to learn how to run a competition on LinkedIn?

 - Sharing your contest on other social media networks

-It’s important to start promoting your contest weeks before it goes live to get plenty of traffic and entries from the day you launch.
+It’s vital to start promoting your contest weeks before it goes live to get plenty of traffic and entries from the day you launch.

 Check out this article for even more contest promotion ideas.